shahmirthesquid/ebike/README.md

 I am using the controller that came with my motor kit.
 I have a Kunteng 18 mosfet 45A controller.
 I have gone through about 4 of these bad boys while experimenting with them.
 I hope no one ever has to light their money on fire like I did.
 So please learn from my mistakes.

 I have applied Sprayon EL609 Green Insulating Varnish on my ebike controller and 48V-12V DC-DC converter.
 The controller doesnt fit in my bike, so I have to take the circuit board out of the metal case.
-This varnish helps ease my mind that there wont' be any water damage. https://www.sprayon.com/product/el609-green-insulating-varnish/
+This varnish helps ease my mind that there wont' be any water damage.
+I've never encountered water damage in my boards.
+They usually die from me mis-wiring some new feature.
+The built in LED light signal in the controller only delivers 5v 0.1a or something.
+So if you actually connect a light you will burn it out like I did multiple times.
+I am in the process of coming up with a circuit to use that signal to drive a 12v power mosfet.
+I want to be able to power my RGB LEDS using the controller button.
+I will likely make a prototype first, and then a proper PCB design.
+Not sure on ETA as it is a minor detail. https://www.sprayon.com/product/el609-green-insulating-varnish/
 ![image](https://github.com/user-attachments/assets/8fa8c018-1483-4d1d-afa3-4766dcb05994)
 ![image](https://github.com/user-attachments/assets/a893240e-cc48-49d6-afb8-ec0685bd9533)